Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 November 2025 17.30.42 UTC
+- WIB: Sabtu, 29 November 2025 18.23.35 UTC
-- WITA: Sabtu, 29 November 2025 18.30.42 UTC
+- WITA: Sabtu, 29 November 2025 19.23.35 UTC
-- WIT: Sabtu, 29 November 2025 19.30.42 UTC
+- WIT: Sabtu, 29 November 2025 20.23.35 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success